- Promoting Active and Productive Online Discussions

-The Blackboard Rubric tool allows the instructor to list evaluation criteria for an assignment.
-Rubrics help students better understand the requirements of an assignment.
-Instructors can use this tool to better explain their assignments to students.
-This tool is used in conjunction with the Grade Center.
+The Blackboard Rubric tool both allows the instructor to list evaluation criteria for an assignment and, if shared with students, helps them understand the requirements of an assignment.

 Create a Rubric

-To create a new Rubric start by navigating to the Control Panel and select the Course Tools category and then select Rubric.
+To create a new rubric start by navigating to the Control Panel > Course Tools > Rubric.

-- Type a Name for the Rubric.
-The name is the title text that identifies the rubric.
+- Enter a title that identifies the rubric.

 - Enter a description of the rubric to make it easier to associate it to relevant assignments.